dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 While WNS allows for a valid separation under leftover artifacts, SNS will ensure verification failure if a receiver attempts separation.

 Backwards compatibility vs. hybrid unforgeability.
-Similarly, there is an inherent mutual exclusion between backwards comptaibility and hybrid unforgeability as briefly mentioned above.
-Since the goal of backwards compatibility is usually to allow legacy systems without any software change to be able to process hybrid signatures, all differences between the legacy signature format and the hybrid signature format must allow to be ignored, including skipping verification of signatures in additional to the classical signature.
-As such security cannot rely on the security of all component signatures.
+Similarly, there is an inherent mutual exclusion between backwards compatibility, when acted upon, and hybrid unforgeability as briefly mentioned above.
+Since the goal of backwards compatibility is usually to allow legacy systems without any software change to be able to process hybrid signatures, all differences between the legacy signature format and the hybrid signature format must be allowed to be ignored, including skipping verification of signatures in additional to the classical signature.
+As such, if a system does skip an component signature, security does not rely on the security of all component signatures.
+Note that this mutual exclusion occurs at the verification stage, as a hybrid signature that is verified by a system that can process both component schemes can provide hybrid unforgeability even if another (legacy) system, processing the same hybrid signature loses that property.

 Simultaneous verification vs. low need for approval.
 It seems that the more simultaneous verification is enforced by the hybrid design, the higher is the need-for-approval as simultaneous verification algorithms fuse (or 'entangle') the verification of the component algorithms such that verification operations from the different component schemes depend on each other in some way.
+For example, concatenation of signatures in a black-box way without any artefacts is, e.g., FIPS-approved, but the component signatures are usually verified separately and no 'simultaneous verification' is enforced.

 # Acknowledgements